rgc99/irrigation_unlimited/README.md

 5. Hardware independant.
 Use your own switches/valve controllers.
 6. Software independant.
 Pure play python.

-*Practicle limitations will depend on your hardware.
+*Practical limitations will depend on your hardware.

 ## Structure